intake/xrviz/docs/source/axes.rst

 The remaining dimensions (which have not been selected or present in coordinates selected for ``x`` and ``y``) can be aggregated along.
-Following options are available for each dimension:

-1. ``select``: This is the default option.
-It creates a widget to select the value of dimension, for which the graph would be displayed.
-2. ``animate``: It creates a `player`_ widget which helps to quickly iterate over all the values for a dimension.
-3. ``mean``: To create plot for mean of values.
-4. ``max``: To create plot for maximum of values.
-5. ``min``: To create plot for minimum of values.
-6. ``median``: To create plot for median of values.
-7. ``std``: To create plot for standard deviation of values.
-8. ``count``: To create plot for non-nan of values.

-Note that for both ``select`` and ``animate``, the plot will update according to the value selected in the generated widget.
-Also, if a dimension has been aggregated, its select widget would not be available.

 3. Extract Along
 ----------------